 Split testing (also known as A/B testing) is a method that gathers data to help your campaigns perform more effectively.
-There are many ways to split test, including on your website, on platforms like Google Ads, and on Amazon.
-In this article, let’s discuss how to split test Facebook Ads, both using Facebook Ad Manager and an alternative (and perhaps cheaper!) method using PickFu.
+There are many ways to do this, including split testing on your website, on platforms like Google Ads, and split testing on Amazon.
+In this article, let’s discuss how to test Facebook ads, both using Facebook Ad Manager and an alternative (and perhaps cheaper!) method using PickFu.

 How does Facebook split testing work?